sleepjie/Valanar/Valanar Superdocument.md

 The ecology of Draymond is likewise diverse.
 ##### History and Founding
 ###### Kingdom of Doyverd
-Founded by Human settlers before recorded time, Draymond’s origins as a kingdom go as far back as the first men; although records are limited, evidence within the Illuminator Archives suggests a primitive nation known as Doyverd was the first civilisation to call the continent home, spreading out from what is now the country of Draymond into the rest of the continent, essentially forming the first Empire of Man.
-Doyverd's rise to power began with its formidable warriors and advanced agriculture, allowing the fledgling kingdom to spread across what is now Draymond and into surrounding territories.
-These early settlers worshipped a pantheon of Titans and Old Gods, whose influence still lingers in Draymondian culture, though much of it has been overtaken by the more modern worship of the High Pantheon.
+Founded by Human settlers before recorded time, Draymond’s origins as a kingdom go as far back as the first men; although records are limited, evidence within the Illuminator Archives suggests a primitive nation known as Doyverd was the first civilisation to call the southern reaches of the continent home from as early as 2000BR, spreading out from what is now the country of Draymond into the rest of Dol-Calandria.

-By 2000BR, Doyverd was a vast empire that sought to dominate the northern reaches of Dol’Calandria, coming into conflict with Old Vitgaard, a fiercely independent kingdom that refused to submit to imperial rule.
-The conflict between Doyverd and Vitgaard would last for nearly two centuries, culminating in the War of the Long Winter.
+It was not until Francis the Black ascended to the throne in 1888BR that Doyverd began expanding to what it would eventually become.
+By 1800BR, the Kingdom of Doyverd was a vast empire of fiefdoms and city-states that sought to dominate the northern reaches of Dol’Calandria, coming into conflict with Old Vitgaard, a fiercely independent kingdom that refused to submit to imperial rule.
+The conflict between Doyverd and Vitgaard would cumulatively last for almost a thousand years, culminating in what scholars now call the War of the Long Winter.

+Francis, an exceptionally long lived Morrowsean who we now believe to have been cursed with vampirism some time before the Great Exodus, remained the Emperor for the majority of this period until his mysterious disappearance in the year 1000BR, seemingly vanishing with the turn of the millennium.
+For some years prior he had been known to have been delegating tasks and ruling from the privacy of his quarters.
+Having never birthed an heir - likely due to his condition - the sudden disappearance and abdication of Francis the Black remains one of history's most prevalent anomalies.

-Doyverd collapsed sometime around 1800BR following the almost two centuries of war with Vitgaard, who managed to not only successfully repel the invasion but also cripple Doyverd’s hold over their own fiefdoms, which had steadily declined into factionalism following many decades of sacrifice and the failings of bureaucracy.
+Doyverd collapsed sometime around 850BR following almost a milennia of war with Old Vitgaard, who managed to not only successfully repel dozens of invasion attempts but also splinter Doyverd’s hold over their own fiefdoms politically, as many of the Black Empire's constituents had steadily declined into factionalism following many decades of sacrifice and the failings of bureaucracy, as well as of course the steady emergence of differing cultures over time.
+###### The Rise of Draymond
+Draymond, the central constituency and throne of both the first and second Black Empire(s), remained uniquely politically steadfast during its initial dissolution.

 Despite the collapse of the central authority within Draymond (or perhaps because of it), the country prospered under a deliberate shift in focus toward domestic development, which they achieved in a few key ways: by allowing local rulers to govern their own regions with relative autonomy, Draymond’s central leadership was able to placate rival factions that might have otherwise been inclined to rebel.
 The system of regional rule kept power decentralised enough to avoid revolt, while still ensuring that the overarching authority of the throne remained intact.
 In addition to military diplomacy, Draymond struck trade deals with nearby kingdoms and fiefdoms, ensuring the flow of resources into its cities and reinforcing its status as a prosperous and influential nation.
 This economic interdependence helped prevent hostile actions from neighbours, as they relied on Draymond for vital goods and infrastructure.